Native Plants That You Can Eat!

-Native Foods Nursery is proud to carry select native, edible plants of Western North America.
-Our resilient perennials have been carefully chosen for greatest edibility and landscape beauty, as well as natural low-maintenance, climate adaptability, ecological benefit, and ease of care.
+Native Foods Nursery specializes in rare, native edible plants for the Sustainable Gardener.
+Our resilient perennials have been carefully chosen for greatest edibility and landscape beauty, as well as natural low-maintenance and ease of care.
 We are an Oregon mail-order nursery with additional services in edible home-landscape design and install.

 Our vision is to team up with Western gardeners to re-grow a truly sustainable regional landscape.
 We believe gardening with native, edible plants will help transform our region’s cities and suburbs into resilient, life-sustaining ecosystems - ones that provide nutritious food, clean air and water, a stable climate, and a home for our wildlife.

 Our mission is to grow and share the plants we’ll need - easy to grow edible perennials, native to our region - while reconnecting people to Nature through education and consultation in native gardening and native food uses.
 We believe that together we can repair the Earth and nourish ourselves - one yard at a time.

 As gardeners, it's time to realize that we're playing a critical role in climate change, native plant and wildlife survival, national food security, and the resiliency of our communities.
 Our choices on how to steward our small pieces of land make massive differences in our collective future - so, feel empowered!

 You can now increase native biodiversity in your own backyard AND get a satisfying harvest too!
 Join the movement by bringing nature home to your backyard - order a native, edible plant today!